-Vincent: Nimesh, thank you so much for joining us today and I truly appreciate your time.
-In your opinion, what is the key factor responsible for exponentially increasing the popularity of Customer Success over the last few years?
+Vincent: Nimesh, thank you so much for joining me today, and I truly appreciate your time.
+In your opinion, what is the key factor responsible for the increasing popularity of Customer Success over the last few years?

 Nimesh: Thank you for inviting me, Vincent.
 Glad to be here.
 In the subscription economy, as the company grows, the contribution of recurring revenue to the total revenue increases massively and typically reaches 70% to 95% in most cases.

 Without a good customer retention rate, companies won’t be able to grow or even survive for that matter.
-It’s like filling a bucking which is leaking heavily – doesn’t make sense, right?
+It’s like filling a bucking that is leaking heavily, which doesn’t make sense, right?

-Unless you want to do business with a customer only once, it’s quite obvious that the majority of your revenue with a customer happens post the initial first sale.
-You shouldn’t think of your customers as resources to be harvested (for the next up-sell or cross-sell opportunity) rather think of them as partners looking to meet their desired goals and outcomes using your product and services.
+Unless you want to do business with a customer only once, it’s quite apparent that most of your revenue with a customer happens the initial first sale.
+It would be best if you didn’t think of your customers as resources to be harvested (for the next up-sell or cross-sell opportunity); instead, think of them as partners looking to meet their desired goals and outcomes for your product and services.

-Showing customer what they can achieve on the platform is half of the battle, the other half, is helping customers achieve it.
+Showing customers what they can achieve on the platform is half of the battle; the other half helps customers achieve it.

 Vincent: Do you see Customer Success as a competitive differentiator for companies?

 Nimesh: Absolutely.
 A good product is necessary, but not always enough to keep and grow the customers.
-In this age of empowered customers were finding alternatives is just a touch or click away, you need to ensure that the delivered value and engagement remain strong during the entire journey from onboarding to renewal.
+In this age of empowered customers, where finding alternatives is just a touch or click away, you need to ensure that the delivered value and engagement remain healthy during the entire journey from onboarding to renewal.

-It’s not uncommon for competitors to copy product features and attract your customers with similar offerings at cheaper price.
+It’s not uncommon for competitors to copy product features and attract your customers with similar offerings at a lower price.